Silvio Berlusconi Fast Facts

 December 19, 2006 - Receives an implantable pacemaker at the Cleveland Clinic.

-January 16, 2007 - Charges of tax fraud before 1998 and receipt of stolen goods are dropped against Berlusconi and Mills, because the offenses have passed the statute of limitations.
-Charges of balance sheet fraud, tax fraud and embezzlement in 1999 and 2000 still stand.

-March 13, 2007 - The corruption trial against Berlusconi and David Mills begins.
+March 13, 2007 - The tax fraud trial against Berlusconi and Mills begins.
 Both Mills and Berlusconi face prison terms from four to twelve years if convicted.

 September 24, 2007 - The trial is moved to London to aid witnesses who claim traveling to Italy would be too difficult.

-February 21, 2008 - Berlusconi's trial is postponed until after the election.
+February 21, 2008 - Berlusconi's tax fraud trial is suspended until after the election.

 April 14, 2008 - Wins the Italian parliamentary elections to become the prime minister for the third time.